PardhuSreeRushiVarma20060119/Mini-Projects/README.md

 ## Repository Structure

-This repository serves as an index for **mini-projects** in a scripting and automation collection.
-The actual project code lives in sibling directories outside this Git repository:
+This repository serves as an index for **mini-projects** in a scripting and automation collection:

 - **Mini-Projects/** (current directory): Git repository serving as an index/catalog
 - **../Shadow_Puppeteer/**: Adversarial anti-fingerprinting research prototype using Python and Playwright